Occupational Therapy Assistant AAS

 Maria’s Mission for Occupational Therapy Majors

 The mission of Maria’s Occupational Therapy Assistant Program is to give students a quality academic and clinical education in preparation for work with individuals of all abilities, ages, and from various cultural and socioeconomic groups.
 The program is based on the altruistic and compassionate values shared by the occupational therapy profession and the College’s founders, the Sisters of Mercy—both acknowledging the value of human differences and individuality.

-Maria OTA students will receive real world experience by participating in two field work experiences; Fieldwork I, Fieldwork II.
-Fieldwork I will fulfill the required 40 hours of service learning in the second year.
-Fieldwork II consists of 16 weeks (two separate eight week rotations), that are eight hours per day.
-Students must successfully complete all Fieldwork II assignments within 18 months following completion of academic course work.
+Maria OTA students will receive real-world experience by participating in two full-time fieldwork internships, totaling 16 weeks (two separate eight-week rotations).
+Students must successfully complete all Fieldwork II assignments within 18 months following completion of academic coursework.

 The Occupational Therapy Assistants are entering a high demand career field.
 Learn more about the growth of this industry, visit the U.S. Department of Labor Statistics.

 If you’re interested in learning more, contact our admissions office today!